YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 * Shut down all YottaDB and mupip processes that might be attached to the Journal Pool.
 * In case the originating instance is also a supplementary instance, shutdown the Receiver Server(s) (there might be more than one Receiver Server in future YottaDB versions).
 * Shut down all active and/or passive Source Servers.
-* Execute mupip rundown -region to ensure that the database, Journal Pool, and Receiver Pool shared memory is rundown properly.
+* Execute mupip rundown -region to ensure that the database, Journal Pool, and Receive pool shared memory is rundown properly.

 To shutdown a propagating instance:

 * Shut down all replicating instance servers (Receiver Server, Update Process and its Helper processes).
 * Shutdown the originating instance servers (all active and/or passive Source Servers).
 * On its replicating instances, ensure that there are no YottaDB or MUPIP processes attached to the Journal Pool as updates are disabled (they are enabled only on the originating instance).
-* Execute mupip rundown -region to ensure that the database, Journal Pool, and Receiver Pool shared memory is rundown properly.
+* Execute mupip rundown -region to ensure that the database, Journal Pool, and Receive pool shared memory is rundown properly.

 .. _create-new-repl-inst-file: